What To Expect During a Water Damage Inspection

 • Issues with the structural elements and foundation

-• Site and underground drainage issues
+• The site and underground drainage issues

 • Unsecured roof openings, windows, and doors